morelrep/morel-theme-generator/_abouts/site-description.md

 If you aren't using MOREL yet, go to the [installation instructions](#install) above.
 If you installed MOREL already, these are your last steps to have it ready to run:

 - Delete the file `_abouts/site-description.md`
 - Duplicate `site-description_template`, and rename it as `site-description.md`.
 The template has the current description for one of the sites built with MOREL: Afro-Latin American Writers in Translation (ALAWiT).
 Edit to your site's needs.
-But note that there are dynamic fields, such as `{{ site.title }}` and `{{ site.books.size }}`.
+But note that there are dynamic fields, such as `{{``site.title``}}` and `{{``site.books.size``}}`.
 We recommend you to keep them in your edition, so your site description is automatically updated as your collection grows.
 - Run `ruby dev.rb` to deactivate the remote theme.
 - Run `$ bundle exec jekyll serve --config _config.yml,_config_local.yml --livereload`.
 - Move the file `_site/abouts/site-description.html` to `_includes`.
-- Remeber to run `ruby prod.rb` if you are going to update your changes to your production GitHub site.
+- Remeber to run `ruby prod.rb` if you are going to deploy your changes to your production GitHub site.